John Henry Monger Snr: Monger’s store and the York Hotel

 Monger also built a blacksmith's shop on Town Lot 1 and engaged a blacksmith, but at the time he did not have a grant of the land and so he had to seek the Governor's permission to occupy his own building.
 He also applied for permission to occupy an island to the north of the ford as a summer hotel but the Governor refused this request.

 In November 1842, he advertised for "a steady, industrious man to take charge of and drive a team of bullocks, and otherwise make himself generally useful".

 Monger's mill appears not to have worked consistently as in a number of 1843 advertisements, Monger offered for sale "an excellent flour mill, now in good operation".
 One advantage of having a mill was that Monger could accept wheat after harvest instead of cash in payment for goods sold.
 At the time, "money is not to be had in the Colony, all is barter".

 In May 1844, Monger gave technical assistance to Walkinshaw Cowan in his steam mill venture in Guildford, and was also an investor.
 In his diary, Cowan blamed the failure of the venture on "the misconduct and ignorance of an Engineer".

-In November 1844, Monger advertised his hotel ("The York Hotel") to be let for "one year to seven, as may be agreed on".
-The ad sets out a full description of the property.
+In November 1844, Monger advertised his hotel ("the York Hotel") to be let for "one year to seven, as may be agreed on".
+The advertisement sets out a full description of the property.

-Monger was trying to find a buyer for the business "so that he could concentrate on his merchandising business".
-"This included expanding his interests and also establishing himself as a collecting agent for Western Australia’s burgeoning sandalwood industry".
+Monger was trying to find a buyer for the business "so that he could concentrate on his merchandising business [...] this included expanding his interests and also establishing himself as a collecting agent for Western Australia's burgeoning sandalwood industry".

 It appears that Monger did not find a tenant for the hotel because he continued to trade the hotel and advertise.
 Monger also continued offering goods for sale at his "stores".

 Sandalwood

-Around this time, sandalwood was starting to be exported from the York region by Messrs Carter and T Ellis.
+Around this time, sandalwood was starting to be exported from the York region by "Messrs Carter and T Ellis".
 Licensing for the cutting of sandalwood had been in force since 1841.
 Ellis was a tenant of Monger, living in a small house on Town Lot 1.
 The sandalwood was exported to Singapore and China.

 York farmers brought their sandalwood to Monger's and, in exchange, would receive goods and articles from the store.
 In addition to dealing in sandalwood, Monger was heavily involved in buying, selling, storing and carting wool.
 He recognised the value of fencing as this eliminated the need for shepherds, and he imported large quantities of fencing wire.